visheshrwl/Uber-like/.github/ISSUE_TEMPLATE/performance_improvement.md

 ---
-name: ⚡ Performance improvement
+name: "⚡ Performance improvement"
 about: Suggest changes to improve the performance of the application
 title: "[PERFORMANCE] "
-labels: "performance"
+labels: performance
-assignees: ""
+assignees: ''

 ---

 **Describe the performance issue**